nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Additionally, it implements the following operations:

-ClassStorage#saveClass() — Saves the new class into its storage.
+- `ClassStorage#saveClass()` — Saves the new class into its storage.

-ClassStorage#removeExistingClass() — Removes class from storage to free up the time slot.
+- `ClassStorage#removeExistingClass()` — removes class from storage to free up the time slot.

-ClassStorage#hasConflict() — Checks if there is a conflict between the class timings.
+- `ClassStorage#hasConflict()` — Checks if there is a conflict between the class timings.

 The `EditCommandParser` reads the input and passes it to `ParserUtil` which returns an `Index`.
 If the given index is not a positive integer, a `ParseException` will be thrown.